JQuery conflict in edit mode

 Could this be helpful? http://stackoverflow.com/questions/2228006/how-do-i-avoid-including-jquery-twice

-#5 Updated by Bastian Waidelich about 8 years ago
+#5 Updated by Bastian Waidelich over 8 years ago

 I quickly talked with Christopher about this: